cozy-labs/import-from-google/README.md

 # Description

-Import all your goole contacts, events and photos
+Import all your google contacts, events and photos

 # What is Cozy?